Alonso de Escobar y Cáceres

-Alonso de Escobar y Cáceres (16th Century) was a Spanish military, Conquistador, Alcalde, Regidor and Lieutenant governor of Asuncion and Buenos Aires.
+Alonso de Escobar y Cáceres was a Spanish military, Conquistador, Alcalde, Regidor and Lieutenant governor of Asunción and Buenos Aires in the 16th century.

 Biography

 Born in Extremadura, was the son of Juan de Escobar.
 In 1555, the sergeant Escobar y Cáceres arrived to Paraguay, in the army of Juan de Sanabria.
 Alonso de Escobar y Cáceres had a natural son Alonso de Escobar (Regidor of Buenos Aires).